Shengqiang-Li/TTS-Evaluation/README.md

 This repository gathers our efforts to evaluate/compare the current Multi-speaker TTS systems using objective metrics.
 # Metrics
 ## UTMOS
-Following [HierSpeech++ paper](https://arxiv.org/abs/2311.12454), we have used the [UTMOS model](https://arxiv.org/abs/2204.02152) to predict the Naturalness Mean Opinion Score (nMOS).
+We have used the [UTMOS model](https://arxiv.org/abs/2204.02152) to predict the Naturalness Mean Opinion Score (nMOS).
 In the HierSpeech++ paper, the authors have used the open-source version of [UTMOS](https://github.com/tarepan/SpeechMOS), and the presented results of human nMOS and UTMOS are almost aligned.
 Although this can not be considered an absolute evaluation metric, it can be used to easily compare models in quality terms.
 ## WER/CER
 Following previous works, we evaluate pronunciation accuracy using an ASR model.
 For it, we have used the [Whisper Large v3 model](https://huggingface.co/openai/whisper-large-v3) for english text and the [Paraformer model](https://modelscope.cn/models/iic/speech_paraformer-large_asr_nat-zh-cn-16k-common-vocab8404-pytorch) for chinese text.
 Additionally, we also removed all text punctuation before computing WER/CER.